 The DMIRS recommended employers not expose workers to heat “so far as is practicable”, isolate sources of heat through shielding, containment and remote handling techniques, and provide adequate ventilation.

 “…adopting safe work practices and appropriate administrative procedures such as job rotation, providing training to workers on measures to be taken to avoid any harmful effects from heat, and implementing appropriate workplace environmental controls and monitoring…,” the report said.

 It also recommended mangers and supervisors ensure workers are trained to recognise heat stress, and workers should ensure they drink enough water.

-The incident is believed to have occurred at Northern Star Resources’ Paulsens Gold Mine in mid-November.
+The incident occurred at Northern Star Resources’ Paulsens Gold Mine on the 15th November 2015.

 Northern Star Resources was fined $90,000 in the Karratha Magistrates Court in 2017 for failing to provide a safe working environment and causing the death of an underground jumbo operator’s offsider at Paulsen’s Gold Mine in the Pilbara region.